Qrouger/PPIFold/README.md

 ## Initial Files

-You need two intial file :
+You need two initial files :

 **test.txt**<br>
 This file needs to be a ".txt" file.<br>